 Glenwood Springs is an old Western town that grew into a city courtesy of the railroad in 1883.
 Its hot mineral springs rapidly put the city into an early 20th-century luxury tourism map where it stayed through Hollywood’s Golden Age.
 Although it is no longer a high-society gathering spot, the hot springs still draws visitors.

-Unfortunately, we were unable to hike our favorite trail there Hanging Lake Trail as we were unable to get a reservation.
-A lesser-known, but similarly enjoyable activity in the area was when we enjoyed a spelunking cave adventure.
+Unfortunately, we were unable to hike our favorite trail there Hanging Lake Trail as we didn’t realize we now needed to make reservations (which were not available at the last minute)/ A lesser-known, but similarly enjoyable activity in the area was when we enjoyed a spelunking cave adventure.
 We also planned to soak in the mineral springs of Iron Mountain Hot Springs, one of the city’s historic spas that boast 16 separate thermal ponds (each with different temperatures and mineral compositions) and a larger, freshwater family pool.
 Instead, we found another hiking opportunity.
 And, since virtually every place we stayed this trip had a hot tub, we were already at serious risk of boiling.
 So we decided to postpone our Glenwood Springs mineral soak until our next visit.

 Winter Park Colorado